What Is SSH? Understanding Secure Socket Shell Encryption, Ports, and Connection

 Organizations using SSH should consider finding ways to manage host keys stored on client systems.
 These keys accumulate over time, especially for information technology (IT) professionals who need access to remote hosts for administration.

-Because and can use the data stored in the known_hosts SSH file to gain authenticated access to remote systems, organizations should be aware of the existence of these files and have standard procedures in place to control which files remain even after deletion.
-CommThen, effectively because hard drives can store this data in plain text.
+Because attackers can use the data stored in the known_hosts SSH file to gain authenticated access to remote systems, organizations should be aware these files exist and have standard procedures in place to control which files remain, even after a user’s account is deleted.
+This matters because hard drives often store this data in plain text.

 Developers should be careful when embedding SSH commands or functions in scripts or other types of programs.
 So, while it is possible to issue an SSH command with a user ID and password to authenticate the local computer user to an account on a remote host, this could compromise the credentials of an attacker with access to public source code.